farhadahmed/skillspire-full-stack-javascript-curriculum/README.md

 * An account in canvas.instructure.com
 * A GitHub account
 * An IDE - instructor can choose but it should be a popular IDE.
+* Students with Windows devices should install Git for Windows: https://gitforwindows.org/

 ## Structure of each day
 * Take attendance at some point during each class and enter it in Canvas